imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 The allowlist can be used to allow only selected domains to access your assets.
 For example, you can use it to serve content only on your allowed domains and automatically block other referrers.

 If you do not want any HTTP referrer restriction, you can opt for no restriction, which is the default behavior.

-## Improved caching and WebP image delivery for some mobile apps

-ImageKit provides cache key normalization for image delivery and WebP image delivery for some mobile devices once the security settings are configured and used.